Hae Un Lee: Illness and death

 Lee was diagnosed with pancreatic cancer in October 2020, and died on August 27, 2021, at the age of 79.
 Son Kenny Lee took over as chief executive officer of Lee's Discount Liquor.
 He died in a car crash, three months later, at the age of 53.
-It was reported he had not been wearing a seatbelt and was ejected from the vehicle at the time of the crash.
+He had not been wearing a seatbelt and was ejected from the vehicle.
+A toxicology report found his blood alcohol level to be nearly three times the legal limit.